buildkite/on-demand/agent-scheduler/README.md

 # agent-scheduler

-This project contains source code and supporting files for scheduling Buildkite Agents on-demand with AWS Elastic Container Service, in response to builds.
+This project contains source code and supporting files for scheduling Buildkite Agents using AWS Elastic Container Service in response to builds.

 - `src` - Code for the Lambda functions.
-These have been inlined into `template.yml` for easier stack creation in any region.
-- `source.yml` - A CloudFormation template that defines the AWS resources.
+- `template.yml` - A CloudFormation template that defines the AWS resources.

 ## Prerequisites